KhronosGroup/Khronosdotorg/legal/privacy-policy.md

 **Through automated technologies or interactions:** As you interact with our Websites, we may automatically collect technical and usage data that may be considered personal in nature.

-**Third parties or publicly available sources.** We may receive information about you from various third parties and public sources, including from analytics providers, search information providers, third party forums, administrative, technical, payment and delivery service providers, third party websites and repositories, technological systems to help detect and address anomalous activity and to screen content to prevent abuse, and certain data aggregators for spam protection and other purposes.
+**Third parties or publicly available sources.** We may receive information about you from various third parties and public sources, including from analytics providers, search information providers, third-party forums, administrative, technical, payment and delivery service providers, third-party websites and repositories, technological systems to help detect and address anomalous activity and to screen content to prevent abuse, and certain data aggregators for spam protection and other purposes.

 ## HOW WE USE YOUR INFORMATION